-To test the method's ability to recover a density, we must draw events from a known density and try to recover it.
+To further verify that NL H^1 MPLE is correctly performing density estimation, we test the method's ability to recover a given density.
+We start with a known density, draw events from it, and attempt to recover it.
 Because the method assumes a relationship between the spatial data g and the density u, we generate a synthetic density which is closely related to the housing data, shown in the bottom left of Fig. 2.
-This density is given by taking a random combination of the first 5 approximated eigenvectors of the graph
+This density is given by taking a random linear combination of the first 5 approximated eigenvectors of the graph Laplacian (with weights based on the housing image) and then shifting and normalizing the result to yield a probability density.
+The coefficients are chosen uniformly at random in [0,1] and the nonlocal weights